IngmarBitter/defenders/.ai.md/context.ai.md

 - Section dividers in Slide 5: "The Challenge", "Objection 1: Incoherence", "Objection 2: Injustice", "Satisfaction of Divine Justice", "Representation", "Forgiveness and Pardon", "The Four Motifs Integrated", "Practical Takeaways"
 - Slide 5 Outline TOC is slide 1; type `1` + Enter to jump there during teaching; click any link to jump to that section
 - "Responding to Contemporary Objections" was moved out of Practical Takeaways to close the defensive arc right before "The Four Motifs Integrated"
+- Section dividers in Slide 6: "Why the Resurrection Matters", "Paul's Early Tradition (1 Corinthians 15)", "The Witnesses", "The Nature of the Resurrection Body", "Transformation, Not Body-Swap", "The Burial", "The Empty Tomb", "The Post-Mortem Appearances", "A Plausible Chronology", "Practical Takeaways"
+- Slide 6 Outline TOC is slide 1 (same wiring as Slide 5)
+- Slide 6 dating chronology: AD 50 (Paul preached in Corinth) → AD 36 (Jerusalem visit, 3 years after conversion) → AD 33 (conversion; creed predates this IF persecutor argument holds); slide title "Within 3 or 6 Years of the Cross" — 6 is bulletproof, 3 is the conditional stronger claim